Malcolm Brogdon NBA Playoffs Player Props: Celtics vs. 76ers

 - Brogdon's opponents, the 76ers, have one of the slowest offensive tempos, ranking 26th, averaging 99.8 possessions per game, while his Celtics average 101.9 per game, which ranks 16th among NBA teams.

-- Giving up 41.2 rebounds per game, the 76ers are the second-ranked squad in the NBA.
+- Conceding 41.2 rebounds per game, the 76ers are the second-ranked squad in the league.

-- The 76ers allow 24.2 assists per contest, sixth-ranked in the league.
+- The 76ers give up 24.2 assists per game, sixth-ranked in the league.

-- In terms of 3-pointers, the 76ers are fifth in the league, allowing 11.6 makes per contest.
+- Giving up 11.6 made 3-pointers per contest, the 76ers are the fifth-ranked squad in the league.

 Malcolm Brogdon vs. the 76ers